isomerpages/gb-assist/pages/solutionrepo/solution302.md

 N.A. for non-SMEs

 #### Things to Note
-Equipment must meet the following specifications:
-- Approx 8 - 12 cartons per minute, depending on carton's size and material
+- More than 8 cartons per minute
-- Tape width 2  or 3 , depending on customer?s needs (optional)
+- Tape width 2inch or 3inch, depending on customer's needs (optional)
 - Cardboard temporary stock, 50 to 70 pc (optional)

-Additional criteria:
-- Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
-- The purchase of pre-owned/used equipment is not supportable.
+Additional criteria: Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR.
+The purchase of pre-owned/used equipment is not supportable.

-No change in vendor allowed

 #### Contact Information
 N.A.